cdli-gh/blog/_blog/gsoc22/DesignChallenge1/posts/07_eval1.md

 Learning to implement new features without the use of Js and using proper CSS.

 ## Difficulties
-I had to implememnt almost everything without using JS.
+I had to implement almost everything without using JS.

 ## Plan update